bayeslife/service-verification-service/README.md

-# A service verification orchestrator mechanism
+# A service verification

 # Problem

 When software is designed , developed and tested by separate groups, there are more opportunities for implementation to differ from design intention.
 The agile approach is one mechanism to achieve better results but is not always practical especially when groups are not co-located in time and space.
-When a solution is developed incremental over time by different designers, developers and testers there is risks are increased.
+When a solution is developed incremental over time by different designers, developers and testers there risks are increased.

 As services are developed and released there needs to be some mechanism to ensure the service is fit for purpose but also to record its existence alongside other services.

 Rather than seeing service verification and documentation as a pre-release activity, the aim here is to verify a service continuously, to take offline services that have not met verification tests and make an as built/inventory that is dynamically derived.

 A service may be deployed but should only become active and available to clients when
 - it passes verification tests
-- which should include responding to version, configuration and documentation queries
+- it provides version, configuration and documentation through standard queries

 Below is a diagram which describes this process flow.

 1. A designer creates a design including test cases intended to confirm the implementation matches design intention.
-These are deployed into the service verification orchestrator engine.
+These are deployed into the service verification engine.
-2. A service is deployed and registers itself with the service verification orchestrator.
+2. A service is deployed and registers itself with the service verification.
 3. The service verification runs tests to confirm the desired functionality
 4. The service verification then registers the functionality with a dynamic service discovery mechanism.
 5. The client is able to discovery the service and invoke the service.